blog categories

 The Black Forest is world famous, and for good reason.
 The area straddles the southwest corner of Germany and is a dense, green playground.
 It’s highest peak is the Feldberg at 1,493 m (4,898 ft), and to the east is the Titisee.
 There’s plenty of hiking to do in the summer and skiing in the winter!

-The region near Kaiserslautern is another example of Germany’s dense green forests.
+The region between Kaiserslautern and Koblenz is another example of Germany’s dense green forests.
 For those seeking beautiful forests between Frankfurt and Stuttgart, this area is hard to beat.
-Much like the Spessart, the forests here are thick but “close to home.”
-There are endless trails for hiking and mountain biking and it’s a great place for couples who want to be surrounded by nature, but not overwhelmed.
+There are endless trails for hiking and mountain biking and it’s a great place for couples who want to be surrounded by nature, but not overwhelmed by tourism.
 The trails follow gentle, rolling hills and the area is calm and slow in comparison to high-tourism areas such as Allgäu or Garmisch.
+Bonus: Burg Eltz is out here and it’s a quick drive from the Frankfurt airport.

-Painfully dorky – but heaps of fun.
+Painfully goofy – but heaps of fun.
 That’s me!

 Choosing an adventurous wedding is like charting unknown territory.
 Most likely, no one you know has done something similar, and the logistics and planning can feel overwhelming.